mrpauloen/the-bootstrap-blog-dev/readme.txt

 Manual installation:

-1. Download the less-is-more.zip archiwe from WordPress repository on the computer.
+1. Download the ''the-bootstrap-blog.zip'' archiwe from WordPress repository on the computer.
 2. Unzip the archive
-3. Then Upload the less-is-more folder to the /wp-content/themes/ directory
+3. Then Upload the ''the-bootstrap-blog'' folder to the /wp-content/themes/ directory